matthew-tucker/Insight-Data-Engineering-2018/README.md

 time|stock_name|stock_value
 ```

 Where `time` is assumed to be an integer greater than 0.
 Per the directions, the script assumes these files are sorted by `time`, though nothing in the running of the script should require this to be the case.
 Missing values for the `time`, `stock_name` or `stock_value` in either `actual.txt` or `predicted.txt` will result that observation being discarded prior to averaging.
 Entries for the `time` and `stock_value` fields are treated as missing and discarded if they are not integers or floats, respectively.
-Numeric values are explictly cast.
+Numeric values are explicitly cast.

 Whitespace on either side of a `stock_name` is discarded; whitespace internal to a `stock_name` will be treated as distinctive, and so `AAPL` and `AA PL` are distinct values for `stock_name`, but `AAPL` and ` AAPL ` are not.
 Duplicate rows (defined in terms of (time, stock_name) keys) are cleaned by keeping only the first row.

 The program is designed to operate with `actual.txt` and `predicted.txt` files which have exactly two delimiters (`|`) on each line.
 Rows with <2 delimiters are dropped as missing data and lines with >3 delimiters are dropped by the `read_table()` method from pandas.